This beginner’s guide for Keto Intermittent Fasting may just get you started on a new journey to food freedom!

 - Lowered Risk of Heart Disease

-Without being intentional, after I became fat adapted, which was after 2 or so months of following a keto lifestyle, I realized I just wasn’t hungry in the morning.
+Without being intentional, after I became fat adapted (which was after 2 or so months of following a keto lifestyle), I realized I just wasn’t hungry in the morning.
 Intermittent fasting was a natural fit for me.
-I also found that it helped to keep my carbs and calories down for the day since I only eat two meals a day instead of 3.
+I also found that it helped keep my carbs and calories down for the day since I only eat two meals a day instead of 3.

 Food freedom was also a goal for me.
 I didn’t want to eat just because it was breakfast or lunch.
 When I naturally listened to my normal hunger signals, I quickly realized that my body was not calling for fuel in the mornings.
-Waiting to eat until my body signaled that it needed fuel has helped transform my mindset in regards to food.
+Waiting to eat until my body signaled that it needed fuel has helped transform my mindset regarding food.

 In conclusion, intermittent fasting can be a great way to take your Keto lifestyle to the next level.
 It has benefits of weight loss, fat burning, mental clarity, anti-aging, and much more.
-It’s up to you if you want to add fasting to your lifestyle just once a week or make it a daily pattern.
+If you want to add fasting to your lifestyle just once a week or make it a daily pattern, it’s up to you.
 Listen to your body!

-This post is a simple beginners guide.
-If you’d like to explore and research IF further, there are many experts in this field who are brilliant.
+This post is a simple beginner’s guide.
+If you’d like to explore and research IF further, many experts in this field are brilliant.

 - The Complete Guide to Intermittent Fasting